How do the payroll formulas work?

 ANSWER = -TAXABLE_GROSS * PERCENT% Taxable gross is then multiplied by the percentage

-The breakdown: (assuming the employee has not reached the limit and will not exceed the limit this pay period)
+The breakdown: (assuming the employee hasn’t reached the limit and won’t exceed the limit this pay period)

 ANSWER=1000*PERCENT%